Brief generation is in private beta. Join the waitlist for a free pilot brief. Join waitlist →

 2. Where the data comes from

 Active product data sources.
-Sentencing Snapshot and JSIN Exclusion Brief — the two products in general availability — draw exclusively from the U.S. Sentencing Commission's public individual-case datafiles.
+Sentencing Snapshot and JSIN Exclusion Brief — the products built on the USSC individual-case datafile — draw exclusively from the U.S. Sentencing Commission's public individual-case datafiles.
 The Commission publishes annual datafiles covering every federal case sentenced under the Guidelines since FY 1987.
 The individual-case microdata includes offense level, criminal history category, final sentence, district, judge, and departure/variance notation. ussc.gov/research/datafiles.
 The Commission anonymizes case-level microdata by design — there is no per-case docket URL on ussc.gov; the verifiable source is the datafile itself.

 3. The data-source citation convention